-From Unit Plan: Responding to Literature - Character Analysis
+From Unit Plan: Responding to Literature: Understanding Character Analysis

-Here are some of my favorites resources, which have helped me teach various literary elements and how to respond to a piece of literature.
+Here are some of my favorites resources that have helped me teach various literary elements and how to respond to a piece of literature.
 Students have enjoyed all of the fantastic activities that are available in these books, and they are easy to adapt to any piece of literature.